 CINC staff and faculty support is available.
-Also faculty and staff of the DSPS Office are available for consultation on any questions students may have related to accommodations for a disability.
+Also, faculty and staff of the COD DSPS Office are available for consultation on any questions students may have related to accommodations for a disability.
 The highest standard of confidentiality is maintained.
 For more information, please call (760) 834-0584.
-If unresolved or more support is required, please call (760) 773-2534, <a href="mailto:e
+If unresolved or more support is required, please call (760) 773-2534, email DSPS (dspsinfo@collegeofthedesert.edu), or visit the DSPS website.